nuxnik/tyro79/README.md

 ### Insta 360 Go

-This mount require 4 x M2 screws and washers.
-It is also available as a printable STL file on [Thingiverse]()
+This mount requires 4 x M2 screws and washers.
+It is also available as a printable STL file on [Thingiverse](https://www.thingiverse.com/thing:4792154)

 ![Insta360 Go Mount](img/insta3604.jpg)
 ![Insta360 Go Mount](img/insta3601.jpg)